Robust Dequantization of the Quantum Singular value Transformation and Quantum Machine Learning Algorithms: Introduction

 It is easy to show that the variance of this estimator is small, and thus taking the mean for a few samples gives a good approximation of the inner product $(u,v)$.
 Note that this test, however, is not ``robust'' due to the division by $u(i)$.
 In particular, when only able to sample from $\tilde p_u$ instead of $p_u$, the same strategy does not work since the ratio $\tilde p_u(i)\frac{1}{u(i)}$ can become arbitrarily large, which significantly compromises the quality of the approximation.

-Quantum algorithms in the QRAM model, on the other hand, are natively robust: since quantum evolutions are trace-preserving, for any quantum algorithm $\Qq$ and any two quantum states $\ket{\phi}$ and $\ket{\psi}$ such that the (trace) distance of $\ket{\phi}$ and $\ket{\psi}$ is at most $\varepsilon$ (which implies that the total variation distance between the distributions $p_{\ket{\phi}}$ and $p_{\ket{\psi}}$ is at most $\varepsilon$), the distance between the output of $\Qq$ on input $\ket{\phi}$ and the output of $\Qq$ on input $\ket{\psi}$ is at most $\varepsilon$.
+Quantum algorithms in the QRAM model, on the other hand, are natively robust: since quantum evolutions are trace-preserving, for any quantum algorithm $\Qq$ and any two quantum states $\ket{\phi}$ and $\ket{\psi}$ such that the trace distance\footnote{We consider the trace distance since it directly gives an upper bound on the total variation distance of the corresponding probability distributions.
+Using another closeness measure between quantum states (e.g., the fidelity) would lead to another (possibly weaker) upper bound on the total variation distance.} between $\ket{\phi}$ and $\ket{\psi}$ is at most $\varepsilon$ (which implies that the total variation distance between the distributions $p_{\ket{\phi}}$ and $p_{\ket{\psi}}$ is at most $\varepsilon$), the distance between the output of $\Qq$ on input $\ket{\phi}$ and the output of $\Qq$ on input $\ket{\psi}$ is at most $\varepsilon$.
 The central motivation of the present work is to understand whether this property of quantum algorithms can be exploited to show a quantum advantage in machine learning.

 To our knowledge, this notion of approximate sampling-and-query access has never been considered in the literature on linear algebra via random sampling.\footnote{The slightly relation notion of oversampling access has been considered in \cite{Drineas+SICOMP06}, and in \cite{Chia+JACM22} in the context of dequantization.
 This notion is conceptually different from ours (our notion only guarantees that the distribution is close to the ideal distribution in total variation distance).} The main reason is that in those works, sampling access to the vectors and matrices is usually not given as input.
 Instead, the algorithm makes one pass over the whole data as a preliminary step in order to collect enough information to be able to implement efficient sampling access in the second phase of the algorithm.
 The time required by the preliminary step is typically linear in the input size (i.e., the number of nonzero entries of the vectors or matrices), which is enough to get an implementation of perfect sampling-and-query access to the input.
 In dequantization algorithms, on the other hand, the main goal is typically to construct algorithms with running time exponential faster than the input size, and thus making a pass on the whole data is not possible.
 In this setting, the implementation of sampling access becomes extremely challenging, and it makes sense to consider the scenario where only approximate sampling access can be implemented.